akshith27hiremath/Bharosa-Club-Automation-Projects/SeleniumProject/README.md

 ## CAS pdf retrieval with Selenium

-## This code is now deprecated due to changes made to the original website it parses, however I have included an excerpt from the LOR
+## This code is now deprecated due to changes made to the original website it parses
+### I have included an excerpt from the LOR to attest to its functionality.

 ### Prereqs
 gem install webdrivers and pip install selenium <br/>